 Words: Alastair James; pictures: Amazon Prime Video

-In the 21st century take on the classic fairy tale - out today (3 September) on Amazon Prime Video - Cinderella, played by Camila Cabello, has ambitions of becoming a successful businesswoman rather than finding love at all.
-The film also stars Billy Porter as the genderless “Fab-G”, an original take on the iconic fairy Godmother character.
+In the 21st century take on the classic fairy tale - out today (3 September) on Amazon Prime Video - ‘Havana’ singer Cabello plays the iconic Cinderella, who this time around has ambitions of becoming a successful businesswoman rather than finding love.

-Cinderella is available to stream on Amazon Prime Video now.
-Check out the trailer out below.
+Cinderella is available on Amazon Prime Video on Friday 3 September.
+Check out the trailer below.